 Case Statements

-case statements are an easy way to do a bunch of different things depending on the value of something.
-You could always use a bunch of if statements but this can be way more compact and easier to read.
+statements are an easy way to do a bunch of different things depending on the value of something.

-The general syntax for a case statement is below.
+The general syntax for a case

 case (expr) {